-Arlene Karole, Speaker and Patient Advocate
+Arlene Karole, Speaker, Patient Advocate and Writer

 As part of Arlene’s mission to equip, encourage and empower others as they take control of their breast cancer diagnosis, she reaches out to members of the breast cancer community through as many media platforms as possible.
 Webinars, conferences, magazines, newsletters and other publications—this lifelong learner and inspired communicator is dedicated to sharing her carefully developed strategies for patient advocacy, survivorship, and wellbeing wherever she sees a need.

 Follow Arlene in her column featuring resources, practical information, tips and tools you may use on your journey to healing.

 Sep.
 2023 What To Do First After Surgery - Pages 12-14